 However, also IT companies are aware of the potential offered by this type of research.
 For example, Facebook operates a large computer centre covering an area of 50,000 square metres in Odense.
 Air conditioning systems are used to cool the servers and maintain the temperature at below 30 degrees Celsius in these types of computer centres.
 The hot air is often released directly into the atmosphere.
 The company recently joined forces with the local supplier of district heating Fjernvarme Fyn to transfer the heat generated by the servers to radiators in the nearby community.
 If it also becomes possible to generate electricity from these types of computer centres in the future, this will make an important contribution to the sustainable generation of energy.

 The author is a technology journalist.

 Prof. Steffen Hardt from the Department of Mechanical Engineering is conducting research into more sustainable use of energy.

 Prof. Hardt and his team are carrying out research that will enable waste heat released by people and machines to be converted into electricity in the future.
 The basic principle behind this energy conversion process is the transport of ions in nanochannels within a temperature field.

-New dimensions in quantum physics Theoretical physicist Vladimir M. Stojanović took a circuitous route to his research on quantum computers.
+New dimensions in quantum physics

+Theoretical physicist Vladimir M. Stojanović took a circuitous route to his research on quantum computers.
 He is now presenting findings that could provide decisive impetus to this field of research.

-By Christian J. Meier The development of a completely new kind of computer will require input from outstanding scientists.
+\\\\ By Christian J. Meier

+The development of a completely new kind of computer will require input from outstanding scientists.
 Vladimir M. Stojanović is one of them.
 The physicist has recently published several theoretical papers that could accelerate the development of quantum computers and their applications.
 Stojanović believes that in just a few years such computers could solve some complex tasks faster than even the most powerful supercomputers in the world.

 Stojanović demonstrated his talents at an early age.
-As a pupil in his native country of Serbia, he not which bounces ideas back and forth with experi- In 2003 Stojanović was doing research on the transport of electrical charges in organic semiconductors at TU Eindhoven in the Netherlands.
-The aim was to develop "plastic electronics" for e.g.
+As a pupil in his native country of Serbia, he not only excelled in sports but also won competitions in mathematics and physics.
+He then received his physics degree with the best grades.
+Stojanović has taken a circuitous path in his research but has been able to develop fresh ideas precisely for this reason.
+His current field of research is theoretical physics, which bounces ideas back and forth with experimental physics to develop new technologies.